aws-samples/glue-enrich-cost-and-usage/Readme.md

 ## Possible future enhancements
 Below are other ideas for enhancing this script in the future.
 These may be implemented if time permits.
-- Add parameters `--include-tags` and `--exclude-tags` to filter the tags that should or should not be added to the CUR data.
-- An `--exclude-fields` paramter to remove unwanted columns from the CUR during enrichment
 - Create additional columns to show RI/SP utilization and effective charges to the linked account that used it so that it's easier to handle chargeback for shared RIs.
 - Create a separate script/utility that loads account details in to an Glue/Athena table (see #2 under Alternatives)